MrGerlach/Cookcademy/README.md

 Hi All,

 This project is dedicated to building an app with cooking recipes.
+This is portfolio project. you can find the archived version [here](https://github.com/MrGerlach/Cookcademy_archive)

 ## The app is designed to:
 1. Show the user the categories of meals